AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-install-cc.md

 >[!NOTE]
 >
 >There are separate installation instructions for Photoshop and XD.
-For more information, see [Install Workfront for Adobe Photoshop](/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-install-ps.md) and [Install Workfront for Adobe XD
+For more information, see [Install Workfront for Adobe Photoshop](/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-install-ps.md) and [Install Workfront for Adobe XD](/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-adobe-xd-install.md).
-](/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-adobe-xd-install.md).

 ## Access requirements